onaranjoeng/portfolio/README.md

 # portfolio
-my projects through engineering school
+My projects throughout engineering school
+Varying from easy to complex
+Including C++, Java, Javascript, HTML, python and much more